Time for a cuppa! Can you see a “Teapot” in the night sky? Yes, there’s really a teapot up there! But we haven’t found the kitchen sink yet!

 The “Teapot” is what’s known as an asterism rather than a constellation.
 A constellation is an area of the sky that is officially recognised by the International Astronomical Union.
 Whereas, an asterism is a pattern of stars that we can use to make up a recognisable shape or object.
 Some asterisms form part of official constellations.

 The “Teapot” asterism is part of the constellation of Sagittarius.
 In the Southern Hemisphere, Sagittarius appears upside down and so is the “Teapot”.
 Grab a nice cup of tea, head outside, use the Moon as your guide and try and see if you can see the “Teapot”.

 When you look towards the constellation of Sagittarius, you’re looking to the heart of the Milky Way Galaxy.
 In the Southern Hemisphere the heart of the Milky Way is high overhead.
-We see it much better here than in the Northern Hemisphere.
+We’re lucky to see it much better here than in the Northern Hemisphere.